digital-asset/docs.daml.com/docs/2.8.0/docs/kubernetes/03-deploy-dependencies/03-deploy-traefik-ingress-controller.rst

      NOTES:
      Traefik Proxy v2.10.4 has been deployed successfully on traefik namespace !

-Let us verify the traefik pod's availability:
+Verify the Traefik Pod's availability:

 .. code-block:: bash